Country of origin: cambodia

 [i] Over there?

 [r] Yes, over there.
-They had to be found… At the end….
-Around 1969-1970, there was more and more insecurity in Phnom Penh, people were buying antiquities to take them abroad.
+You had to find them… In the end… Around 1969-1970, there was increasing insecurity in Phnom Penh, people were buying antiques to take abroad.
 I sold them some.
-We were looking to buy original Chinese antiques, they asked me to look for some.
-I bought jade, pearls, diamonds to sell them.
-I was doing that.
+People were looking to buy original Chinese antiques, they asked me to look for some.
+I bought jade, pearls and diamonds to sell them on.
+That’s what I did.

-[r] Ah…..
-I was already in my twenties.
+[r] Ah… I was already in my twenties.
 21 years old.
-At 10-11 years old, my mother opened a grocery store.
-Kind of like Paris Store.
-I used to work there.
-Until I was about 16 years old.
+When I was 10 or 11, my mother opened a grocery shop.
+A bit like Paris Store.
+I worked there until I was about 16.
 We went bankrupt.
 So I stopped working until I went back to work.
-I worked for two years, and I got married.
-After my marriage, I started selling these things.
+I worked for two years and then I got married.
+After I got married, I started selling these things.

 [i] Did you go to school?

-Yes!
-When I went to school, my father’s company went bankrupt.
+[a] Yes!
+When I was at school, my father’s business went bankrupt.
 I had no choice, I had to go to work.
-I worked all day, in the evening I went to school for two hours.
+I worked all day, and in the evening I went to school for two hours.

 [i] What did you study?

-[r] I was studying Chinese.
+[a] I studied Chinese.
 I didn’t learn Khmer.
 I learned Chinese.

-[i] How many years did you go to school?
+[i] How many years did you go to school for?

-[r] Only two years.
-I went to school for only two years.
+[a] Only two years.
+I only went to school for two years.
 Two years.
-During the day, I worked.
-In the evening, I went to school.
-I was taking night classes.
-After night school, I studied for six months.
-My father kept saying, “Girls don’t need much to study.
-What’s the point of studying?”
-My father kept on….
-He didn’t want me to study.
-But I loved studying.
-I was working, then I went to school.
+I worked during the day.
+I went to school in the evening.
+I took evening classes.
+After evening classes, I studied for six months.
+My father kept saying, ‘Girls don’t need to study much.
+What’s the point of studying?’
+My father kept… He didn’t want me to study.
+But I liked studying.
+I worked and then went to school.

 [i] How old were you when you got married?

 [r] I studied until I was 16.
-I only studied for two years.
-I took night school for two years.
+I only studied for 2 years.
+I took evening classes for two years.

 [i] Then you got married?